-Attention: The presence of 5 V standby power might result in damage to your hardware unless you disconnect the power cord from the wall before opening the computer.
+The presence of 5 V standby power might result in damage to your hardware unless you disconnect the power cord from the wall before opening the computer.

-- Remove the computer cover, and lay the computer on its side (see "Disconnecting Cables and Removing the Cover" on page 6). - To install some adapters, you might need to remove the side cover and the system board.
-For more information, see "Removing the Side Cover" on page 39, "Removing the System Board" on page 41.
+- Remove the computer cover, and lay the computer on its side (see "Disconnecting Cables and Removing the Cover" on page 6). - To install some adapters, you might need to remove the side cover, the AGP adapter, and the system board.
+For more information see "Removing the Side Cover" on page 34 and "Removing and Installing the System Board" on page 36.